 The short-term impact of the pandemic on labour markets was considerable.
-ILO calculations show that 9% of all working hours were lost in 2020 as compared to the last quarter of 2019 (EU: 8%).
-The amount of working hours lost equalled 730,000 full-time jobs.
-As the digitalization of the country is not advanced and manufacturing is important, only a quarter of workers could switch to teleworking during the lockdowns.
 However, the loss in working hours did not translate into large reductions of employment in 2020.
 Firms compensated most of the working hours lost through reducing working time while retaining workers.
-Government measures such as wage subsidies and other incentives to preserve employment amounting to 5% of GDP helped to mitigate the labour market impact.
+Government measures such as wage subsidies and other incentives to preserve employment amounting to 5 per cent of GDP helped to mitigate the labour market impact.
 Social dialogue did not play the same strong role in designing the response package as in other EU countries.

 The cooperation between the ILO and Romania